-There are other alleged drawbacks such as the process taking too much effort and time from a single individual.
-However, in that aspect, I believe that there is value in writing the test cases first, and achieving clean code and code coverage.
+There are other alleged drawbacks, such as the process taking too much effort and time from a single individual.
+However, in that aspect, I believe that there is value in writing the test cases first and achieving clean code and code coverage.
 Having accurate code and focused development, in my mind, justifies the overhead effort and time spent.

 Additionally, some say that the unit tests look to concentrate on the individual classes and functions rather than the overall user stories and customer requirements on a whole.
-I agree that the unit test cases work at a micro-level and may not assess requirements hollistically.
+I agree that the unit test cases work at a micro-level and may not assess requirements holistically.
 This problem is solved by methodologies that I am going to introduce in the next section.

 The drawbacks I discussed in the previous section generally get addressed by the upgraded version of TDD.
 The most prominent upgrades to standard TDD are ATDD and BDD.

 ATDD, or Acceptance Test Driven Development, offers a couple major improvements over TDD.
 First, instead of writing unit test cases, acceptance test cases are written when user stories are written, and then the code is developed.
-Second, the test cases are written by the tester, and the code is developed by the coder – which adds validation that the cod meets the customer's expectations as defined by the business analyst.
+Second, the test cases are written by the tester and the code is developed by the coder – which adds validation that the code meets the customer's expectations as defined by the business analyst.

 However, even ATDD has some drawbacks.
 What if both the tester and the coder understand the requirements incorrectly?
 We may need another layer of control and validation.
 This layer is provided by the Behavioral Driven Development (BDD) methodology.